CrossLangNV/C4C_cpsv_ap/README.md

 Validation of the data (07/10/2011):

-* data/output/demo2_export.rdf: property dct:spatial has to be added to PublicOrganizations.
+* data/output/demo2_export.rdf: property dct:spatial has to be added to PublicOrganisations.
 * data/examples/trento.jsonld: flawless
 * data/examples/export.rdf: "The property dct:language SHOULD have the following pattern"